jeremyhilado/seir-224-project-2/readme.md

 ## Project Ideas

-For this project, work with your team to build a creative product that you actually think someone will want to use.
+For this project, work with your team to build a creative product that you think someone will want to use.

 > If you have an idea that you've been itching to make, save it for your Project
 > 4. You can build whatever you want for Project 4, the purpose of this project
 > is to build what you **and your teammates** want to build

 If you're struggling to come up with your own project ideas, checkout [r/startup_ideas](https://www.reddit.com/r/Startup_Ideas/) on reddit or